-It’s true that when your photography skills improve, you may wish to invest in prime lenses, but this package provides a wonderful head start at a terrific price.
-We wish the maximum aperture range on both lenses was a little wider, but they are still usable in the majority of situations (you can supplement your low-light needs with an inexpensive portrait lens like the Canon 50mm f/1.8 II).
+It’s true that when your photography skills improve, you may wish to invest in prime lenses, but this package provides a beautiful head start at a terrific price.
+We want the maximum aperture range on both lenses to be a little wider, but they are still usable in the majority of situations (you can supplement your low-light needs with an inexpensive portrait lens like the Canon 50mm f/1.8 II).

 While the Canon 18-200mm f/3.5-6.3 Macro OS is a better price all-in-one lens, the Sigma 18-250mm f/3.5-6.3 Macro OS is an excellent all-around lens to match with the Canon SL1.
-It has a zoom range similar to 28-400mm and weighs only 16.6 oz, therefore it offers greater focal lengths for almost half the price.
-It also has a longer zoom range.
+It has a zoom range similar to 28-400mm and weighs only 16.6 oz.
+Therefore, it offers more extraordinary focal lengths for almost half the price.
+It also has a more extended zoom range.
 Why is it so much less expensive?
 First and foremost, you’ll note the difference in the maximum aperture at the wide end: f/6.3 on the Canon against f/5.6 on the Nikon.

-The lens does have Sigma’s OS (Optical Stabilization) technology, which is similar to Canon’s IS (Image Stabilization) technology and is useful for taking hand-held shots in low light conditions.
-First and foremost, the Thermally Stable Composite material that is employed in the lens barrel is not as robust as a tougher plastic or metal substance.
+The lens does have Sigma’s OS (Optical Stabilization) technology, which is similar to Canon’s IS (Image Stabilization) technology and is useful for taking hand-held shots in low-light conditions.
+First and foremost, the Thermally Stable Composite material that is employed in the lens barrel is not as robust as a more rigid plastic or metal substance.

-Among amateur photographers, all-in-one lenses that can replace a whole bag full of primes and zooms are particularly popular.
-Canon developed the 18-200mm f/3.5-5.6 IS in order to fulfill consumer demand and compete with Nikon’s popular 18-200mm lens.
+Among amateur photographers, all-in-one lenses that can replace a whole bag full of primes and zooms are trendy.
+Canon developed the 18-200mm f/3.5-5.6 IS in order to fulfill consumer demand and compete with Nikon’s famous 18-200mm lens.
 With a zoom range comparable to a massive 29-320mm on a 35mm camera, there’s no doubt that this all-in-one lens will handle all of your photographic needs with ease.